Lawtro37/NAT-bridge/README.md

 ---

 ## Notes
+- the warning `[WARN] Socket error: connection reset by peer` is common and often harmless.
-- If you get the warning `[WARN] [CONFLICT] Another host attempted to connect.
+- if you get the warning `[WARN] [CONFLICT] Another host attempted to connect.
 Ignoring.` you may want to change your bridge ID.
-- The releases are released as executable files.
-- The launcher only works for realeases and is bundeled in the zip file with the `nat-tunnel.exe`.

 ---